 Our Physical Education curriculum provides a coherent, structured, curriculum that leads to sustained mastery for all and a greater depth of knowledge and skills for those who are capable.
-It sets out a clear list of what will be covered for each year group which ensures each teacher, even as a non-specialist, has clarity as to what to cover, the threshold concepts children should understand, criteria for progression within the threshold concepts and criteria for the depth of understanding.
+It sets out a clear list of what will be covered for each year group which ensures each teacher, even as a non-specialist, has clarity as to what to cover, the threshold concepts children should understand, and progression within the threshold concepts for mastery.

-Our Key Physical Education concepts: Movement, tactics and strategy, personal and social, leadership and a healthy lifestyle are organised so that children are able to return to the same concepts over and over to enable children to reinforce and build upon prior learning, make connections and develop subject-specific language.
+Our Key Physical Education concepts: Movement, Gymnastics, Dance, Ball skills, Team games, Athletics: are organised so that children are able to return to the same concepts each year to enable children to reinforce and build upon prior learning, make connections and develop subject specific language.

 Our Physical Education milestones define the standards for the threshold concepts.
+We expect children in Early Years we follow the EYFS framework to move in different ways with control, balance and co-ordination.
 We expect children in year 1 of each key stage to develop a basic understanding of the concepts and an advancing or deep understanding in year 2 of the milestone.

-Our teaching of Physical Education is taught as a discrete subject, daily in reception and twice weekly in KS1 following the Jasmine Active scheme.
-Our Physical Education concepts are revisited in both years, in each key stage so they are built upon across the 4 years of our children’s time here to ensure progression and help build depth to their knowledge, skills and understanding.
+Our teaching of Physical Education is taught as a discrete subject, daily in reception and twice weekly in KS1 following the Jasmine Active scheme at a tool.
+Our Physical Education concepts are revisited in all years to ensure there is progression to help build depth to their knowledge, skills and understanding.

 Opportunities for the future